Floorp-Projects/Floorp/docs/mots/index.rst

 Core: Global Key Bindings
 ~~~~~~~~~~~~~~~~~~~~~~~~~
-Global hot keys in Mozilla for the browser, editor, mail-news and widgets.
+Global hot keys for Firefox.
 Does not include underlined menu accelerators and the like, as those are part of i18n.

 .. list-table::